Updated for 2024

 Apple stores offer a variety of free one-hour workshops designed for children ages 6-12.
 These hands-on sessions focus on different skills including coding, illustrating, storytelling, music, and movie-making.

 Session schedules vary from store to store, so check the website for the location nearest you and their workshop session.
-Kids can use their own devices or one will be loaned to you for use during the workshop.
+Kids can use their own devices or one will be loaned to them for use during the workshop.
 By the way, adult sessions are offered as well!

 Los Angeles Area Museums